pallets-eco/flask-admin/doc/quickstart.rst

 ===========

 This page gives quick introduction to Flask-AdminEx library.
-It is assumed that reader has some prior knowledge of Flask framework.
+It is assumed that reader has some prior knowledge of `Flask <http://flask.pocoo.org/>`_ framework.

 Introduction
 ------------

-While developing the library, I had set of goals which should make it very easy to use and won't require monkey patching to achieve desired functionality.
-Here they are:
+While developing the library, I attempted to make it as flexible as possible, so you don't have to monkey patch, if you wanted to extend or change existing functionality.

-1. It should be flexible
-2. It should be reusable
-3. It should look nice

-Library uses one simple, but powerful concept - administrative pieces are grouped by functionality into classes with their own view methods.
+Library uses one simple, but powerful concept - administrative pieces are built as classes with view methods.

 Here is absolutely valid administrative piece::